 Infographic: A Hard Look at E-Waste and Sustainability Efforts in Device Manufacturing

-With the 1.5° C climate target all but dead, EarthDay.org highlights the need for urgency around the transition toward sustainable business practices.
-It states, There is no longer a choice between going green and growing long term profits.
-It is crucial businesses of all sizes to act now.”
-However, the organization also points out that businesses that invest in sustainability are seeing real benefits.
+That’s according to EarthDay.org.
+However, the organization has also pointed out that businesses that invest in sustainability are seeing real benefits.
 Sustainability is the path to prosperity for humanity and businesses alike.
 Companies who’ve developed strong Environmental Social Governance (ESG) standards are seeing better profitability, stronger financial performance, and happier employees.”

 Certainly, it’s hard to deny that there is a growing hunger for sustainably manufactured products.
-A recent report by First Insight and the Wharton School found that 75% of Gen Z participants would opt for sustainable goods over brand-name goods.
+A report by First Insight and the Wharton School found that 75% of Gen Z participants would opt for sustainable goods over brand-name goods.
 Additionally, 73% of Gen Z consumers also expect companies to match their values in order to earn their business, meaning that businesses who want to win the loyalty of this increasingly powerful consumer segment will need take meaningful action on sustainability.

 What is the current state of smartphone sustainability?